vnguyenbfb/vnguyenbfb.github.io/_posts/2023-11-23-Superstore Sales Analysis.md

 <br>

 So what are the specific sub-categories that the business is losing money in the Central and the East?
-While profitable sub-categories are mostly performing the the same in both regions.
-Binders and Appliances are especially taking big loss in the Central (Figure 6).
+While profitable sub-categories are mostly performing the the same in both regions. **Binders and Appliances are especially taking big loss in the Central (Figure 6).**

-Philadelphia city should also be paid attention to with its highest sales number of $109,085 among all the cities but has a negative profit ratio of -7.99%.
-This city alone contributes 4.74% of the total business sales. <br>

 *Figure 6*